-Here’s a video on cooking sous vide short ribs 24 hours vs 48 hours…
+Jump to the bottom to see a video on sous vide short ribs that are cooked for 24 hours vs 48 hours…

 Cooking sous vide short ribs in red wine

 The temperature for sous vide short ribs is 180 degrees.
 This is the same temperature for both 24 and 48 hour cooks.

 For the red wine marinade, I prefer Cabernet Sauvignon.
 A smokey Cab from California is an excellent choice.
 The red wine marinade includes balsamic vinegar, garlic, salt and pepper.

 For oven cooking ribs, see this beef back ribs recipe…